rstudio/rsconnect/tests/testthat/_snaps/bundlePackage.md

       bundlePackages(app_dir, appMode = "rmd-static")
     Condition
       Error:
       !
-Local packages must be installed from a supported source. x Unsupported packages: shiny.
+Don't know how to install shiny package. x Local packages must be installed from a supported source. i See `rsconnect::appDependencies()` for details.
-      i Supported sources are CRAN and CRAN-like repositories, BioConductor, GitHub, GitLab, and Bitbucket. i See `rsconnect::appDependencies()` for more details.

 # infers correct packages for each source